Handmade-Electronics/Handmade-Electronics/README.md

 ### Hi there 👋
-🔭 I’m currently working on a 2021 Christmas tree ornament
+🔭 I’m currently working on a Charlieplexing LED Christmas tree ornament

 🌱 I’m currently learning to produce larger batches of PCBs